 Architects came, evaluated the building and found its structural integrity intact.
 The stone was repointed, the chimney reinforced and the roof was replaced with historically accurate cedar shakes.
 Shutters were replaced and the porch was restored.
 The windows were repaired using drawings and old photographs of the building to keep intact its historical look.
 All work was done under the supervision of an architectural historian.
 The windows have two-over-two sashes dating from an early renovation of the house and are part of the development of the building over time.

 In 2015, David's Friendship was acquired by the Fulton family of Hagerstown.

 The Stone House

-The stone house, David's Friendship, will house
+The stone house, David's Friendship, houses

 a nurse practitioner, drug/alcohol counselor,

 and administrative staff.
 It also serves as the visitor center on weekends when residents are permitted to have family visits.